This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 tablespoon Olive oil
+• 1 tablespoon olive oil

-- 1 Small onion finely diced or shredded (about 1 cup)
+• 1 small onion finely diced or shredded (about 1 cup)

-- 2 Garlic cloves minced
+• 2 cloves of garlic minced

-- 32 ounces Low-sodium chicken or vegetable broth
+• 32 ounces low-sodium chicken or vegetable broth

-- 3 tablespoons All-purpose flour
+• 3 tablespoons flour

 Instructions

-- Add chicken or vegetable broth and bring to a boil.
+• Add chicken or vegetable broth and bring to a boil.
 Cover, reduce heat to low, and simmer for 10-12 minutes or until broccoli is soft.
+Mash gently with a potato masher to break up vegetables.
+(This is an optional step, but if you want the soup really chunky you can skip it).

-- In a small bowl or glass measuring cup, add the flour and slowly whisk in about ¼ cup of the soup liquid (skimmed from the pot, without vegetables).
+• In a small bowl or glass measuring cup, add the flour and slowly whisk in about ¼ cup of the soup liquid (skimmed from the pot, without vegetables).
 When completely smooth (add more liquid if needed) stir into the soup pot.
+Immediately stir/whisk in the cream/milk and stir until completely combined.
+Simmer (turn up the heat a little if needed) for 5 minutes or until thickened and bubbly.

-- Remove from heat and stir in the cheese.
+• Remove from heat and stir in the cheese.
 Continue to stir until cheese is completely melted.
-Give it a taste and add more seasoning or cheese if needed.
+Serve immediately.
+Garnish with additional shredded cheddar, if desired.

 Notes